Context Hub Runtime Environment (CHRE)

 • Basic operations: ceilf, fabsf, floorf, fmaxf, fminf, fmodf, roundf, lroundf, remainderf

-• Exponential/power functions: expf, log2f, powf, sqrtf
+• Exponential and power functions: expf, log2f, powf, sqrtf

 Optional features